 Although the risk of Down syndrome increases with age, most babies with Down syndrome are born to women under 35 years of age.
 As part of your care, you will be given the option to test for chromosome abnormalities, which are genetic conditions that affect physical and mental development.

 What test options are available?

 There is a range of tests available to screen for and diagnose chromosomal abnormalities.
 Definitive diagnosis can only be achieved by examining cells from your baby collected by invasive techniques such as chorionic villus sampling (CVS) or amniocentesis.
-However, these procedures are now more commonly used for confirmatory testing following an abnormal result from a screening test such as the First Trimester Screen (FTS) or the Harmony test.
+However, these procedures are now more commonly used for confirmatory testing following an abnormal result from a screening test such as the First Trimester Screen (FTS) or non-invasive prenatal test (NIPT).